Housing

 Are You Eligible For Permanent Supportive Housing?

-If you currently reside in Multnomah County, are chronically homeless, and suffer from a disabling condition, then you are eligible to be assessed by our Coordinated Housing Access Team.
+If you currently reside in Multnomah County, are chronically homeless (more than one year), and suffer from a disabling condition, then you are eligible to be assessed by our Coordinated Housing Access Team.